VRtheKing/Surf-Smart/README.md

 ### Fast Search

 Say goodbye to the hassle of navigating through search engine results.
 Surf-Smart allows you to perform lightning-fast searches directly on the websites you're browsing.
 No more wasted time clicking through search engine links; get the information you need instantly.

+### Tidy Tabs

+Efficiently manage your browsing sessions with the Tidy Tabs feature.
+Group tabs based on related topics, making it easier to navigate through your tabs and maintain an organized browsing environment.
+Tidy Tabs helps you keep your workflow smooth and your browser clutter-free.

 ## Installation